 6.20 create Adobe accounts for the purpose of violating the Terms or our policies (or other types of actions taken by Adobe), including, but not limited to, creating fake accounts, or for circumventing account termination;

 6.21 manipulate or otherwise display the Services and Software by using framing or similar navigational technology; or

 7. Fees and Payment.

 7.1 Taxes and Third-Party Fees.
-You must pay any applicable taxes and third-party fees (including, for example, telephone toll charges, mobile carrier fees, ISP charges, data plan charges, credit card fees, foreign exchange fees, and foreign transaction fees).
+You must pay any applicable taxes and third-party fees (including, for example, telephone toll charges, mobile carrier fees, ISP charges, data plan charges, credit card fees, VAT, foreign exchange fees, and foreign transaction fees).
 We are not responsible for these fees.
 Contact your financial institution with questions about fees.
 We may take steps to collect the fees you owe us.
 You are responsible for all related collection costs and expenses.
-If you are located in a different country from the applicable Adobe entity that you are transacting with (i.e., Adobe Systems Incorporated for North American customers and Adobe Systems Software Ireland Limited for customers in all other countries), your payments will be made to a foreign entity.
+If you are located in a different country from the applicable Adobe entity with which you are transacting (i.e., Adobe Inc. for North American customers and Adobe Systems Software Ireland Limited for customers in all other countries), your payments will be made to a foreign entity.

 7.2 Credit Card Information.
-If you do not notify us of updates to your payment method, to avoid interruption of your service, we may participate in programs supported by your card provider to try to update your payment information.
-You authorize us to continue billing your account with the updated information that we obtain.
+You authorize us or our authorized vendor(s) to store your payment method and use it in connection with your use of the Services and Software as described in your Subscription and Cancellation Terms.
+To avoid interruption of your service, we may participate in programs supported by your card provider to try to update your payment information.
+You authorize us or our authorized vendor(s) to continue billing and charging your account for amounts owed with the information that we obtain.